 Hopefully now you’re comfortable with the basics of how to play Blackjack, and feel able to test the waters of an actual round of Live Blackjack.
 If you’re keen to find more guides, feel free to explore our casino blog for everything you need to assist you before playing any table games or online slots, such as the highly popular Starbust and Book of Dead.

 Despite our growing reputation as the King of Casino, it’s not all about online games at LeoVegas, as we also hold some of the most expansive and varied online betting markets.
-If you so choose, you can place wagers on the likes of rugby and basketball, and you can even explore our handy guides to horse racing betting odds and tennis betting odds.
+If you so choose, you can place wagers on the likes of rugby and basketball, and you can even explore our handy guides to horse racing betting tips and tennis betting tips.

 You can join LeoVegas as a new player and be credited with a fantastic Free Spins No Deposit bonus to use on Book of Dead.
 Simply register your details and click to claim the offer within 14 days of signing up.
 Your 20 Free Spins will be waiting for you, with each of the 20 Free Spins worth £0.10 each.